sajtosM/playlist-o-matic/README.md

 ## Features

-- Automatically categorizes YouTube videos based on title content
+- Automatically categorizes YouTube videos based on  content
 - Creates organized playlists from your watchlist
 - Renders playlists as markdown files for easy viewing
-- Creates actual YouTube playlists with the categorized videos
+- Create YouTube playlists with the categorized videos
 - *(In development)* Video summarization using subtitle content

 ## Installation